buanjautista/CCMultiworldRandomizer/Setup.md

 * Use the New Game+ Start option.
 Select your perks and then, once you're in game, pause and click the "Archipelago Options" button and put in your connection details there.
 Once the pause menu screen says "AP: CONNECTED", you can start playing.
+  * If the New Game+ Start option is not available, this is because you do not have a completed CrossCode save file.
+    Please read [the first section on this page](#important-complete-crosscode-first) to learn why.
+Then, if you're still sure you want to play, ask us for help acquiring a completed save file.

 If you're unfamiliar with the terminology, here's a quick guide:
 * "Hostname" is the computer where the host is running (for example `archipelago.gg`).